DIABETES EFFECT ON CONNECTIVE TISSUES (TENDONS / FASCIA / LIGAMENTS)

 “One consequence of long-term hyperglycemia is the formation of advanced glycation end products (AGEs); the accumulation of AGEs in the vessel wall has been implicated in the pathogenesis of diabetes complications.
 Among a variety of AGE receptor or AGE-binding proteins that have been described, the receptor for AGEs (RAGE) is probably the best-characterized molecule.
 RAGE belongs to the immunoglobulin superfamily of cell surface molecules to which AGEs bind.
 Recently, RAGE has been shown to be involved in both microdiabetic and macrodiabetic vascular complications.
 In this study, we showed for the first time that RAGE is involved in impaired angiogenic response in diabetes.
 Moreover, our results implicate esRAGE as a therapeutic factor to protect impaired angiogenic response in diabetes.
 In addition to the vaso-degenerative changes, several observations indicated that angiogenic response or development of new vessels in response to local ischemia/inflammation is significantly reduced in diabetic patients and animals.”

 Here is how this scenario plays out.
-Not only does jacked blood sugar cause major issues with the RBC’s themselves, it stiffens the connective tissue in arteries, while causing them to be filled with thick, waxy, plaques that eventually harden to the consistency of stone.
+Not only does blood sugar dysregulation cause major issues with the RBC’s themselves, it stiffens the connective tissue in arteries, while causing them to be filled with thick, waxy, plaques that eventually harden to the consistency of stone.
 When I was doing cadaver dissections at both Kansas State University and Logan College of Chiropractic, it was easy to tell which arteries had “hardened”.
 Tap them with your scalpel and many would not only feel like you were tapping on a rock, it would actually sound like it as well.
 The obvious result is a starvation of blood / oxygen / nutrients to all cells and tissues, but particularly those farthest from the heart.
 It’s not hard to see why this is such an important issue.

 According to the American Podiatric Medical Association (Diabetic Wound Care) as many as a quarter, “of patients with diabetes who develop foot ulcers will require an amputation.”
 A decade old issue of the Journal of Clinical Investigation (Cellular and Molecular Basis of Wound Healing in Diabetes) has a list of, “Over 100 known physiologic factors that contribute to wound healing deficiencies in individuals with diabetes.”
 I’m going to leave you with a few of them that affect connective tissues.